Our PhD students

 Project title: Developing Interpretable and Computational Efficient Deep Learning Models for NLP

-Supervisor: Dr Nikos Aletras
+Supervisor: Professor Nikos Aletras

 Project description